Anna Rosenberg: New Deal

-In 1938, FDR added to Rosenberg's duties, when he sent her to Europe with a commission to study labor practices; it was the first of three missions to Europe she made for Roosevelt (the other two were during World War II).
+Also in 1938, Roosevelt sent Rosenberg to Europe with a commission to study labor practices; it was the first of three missions to Europe she made for Roosevelt (the other two were during World War II).
+She served as regional director of the Social Security Board until 1943.

 World War II

-In the summer of 1941, President Roosevelt enlisted Rosenberg's help in addressing the demands of A. Philip Randolph that Black Americans be allowed to work in U.S. defense industries, from which work they had been systematically excluded.
-Together with New York Mayor Fiorello La Guardia and Randolph, Rosenberg helped formulate what became Executive Order 8802, which mandated equality in defense hiring, and its enforcement mechanism, the Fair Employment Practice Committee.
-During the years 1941 and '42 she concurrently served in the Office of Defense Health and Welfare Services, living up to her nickname "Seven-Job Anna."
-Historian Roger Daniels has described E.E.
+In the summer of 1941, President Roosevelt enlisted Rosenberg's help addressing the calls of civil rights activist A. Philip Randolph to end the systematic exclusion of Black Americans from the U.S. defense industry.
+Working with Randolph and New York City Mayor Fiorello La Guardia, Rosenberg helped formulate what would become Executive Order 8802 and its enforcement mechanism the Fair Employment Practice Committee (FEPC), which prohibited ethnic or racial discrimination in United States' defense industry.
+Historian Roger Daniels described E.O.
 8802 and the FEPC as "the first federal action[s] against race discrimination since Reconstruction."

+By 1941, Rosenberg was serving as New York regional director of the Social Security Board and War Power Commission and in the Office of Defense Health and Welfare Services, earning her the nickname "Seven-Job Anna."

 From 1942 to 1945, Rosenberg served as New York State regional director of the War Manpower Commission.
 Concurrently, she served as a consultant to the Retraining and Reemployment Administration.
 While with the War Manpower Commission, Rosenberg developed the "Buffalo Plan," which solved multiple problems bedeviling wartime defense manufacturing.
 Her plan was rolled out nationwide.
-When he honored Anna Rosenberg as the first-ever recipient of the Medal of Freedom in October 1945, President Harry S. Truman said that without the Buffalo Plan, the "necessary manpower for war production would not have been attained."
+When he honored Rosenberg as the first-ever recipient of the Medal of Freedom in October 1945, President Harry S. Truman said that without the Buffalo Plan, the "necessary manpower for war production would not have been attained."

-In 1944, when President Franklin D. Roosevelt sent Rosenberg to Europe to report on the needs of American soldiers after their demobilization, she recommended education and supported the G.I.
+In August 1944, when President Franklin D. Roosevelt sent Rosenberg to Europe to report on the needs of American soldiers after their demobilization, she recommended education and supported the G.I.
 Bill of Rights.
 On a second wartime mission at FDR's request, Anna Rosenberg became one of the first Allied women to enter a liberated concentration camp, when she bore witness to the horrors of Nordhausen.

 Throughout the war years, Rosenberg shared a close friendship with President Roosevelt, and sometimes "smuggled food in to him", which they would eat in his office.
-A Chicago newspaper called her “perhaps the closest person to FDR, with the exception of Harry Hopkins.”
-Author Joseph Lelyveld claims that "Anna Rosenberg found her way onto [FDR’s] appointments calendar more easily than most cabinet members."
+A Chicago newspaper called her "perhaps the closest person to FDR, with the exception of Harry Hopkins."
+Author Joseph Lelyveld claims that "Anna Rosenberg found her way onto [FDR's] appointments calendar more easily than most cabinet members."